Global birdsong embeddings enable superior transfer learning for bioacoustic classification: Introduction

-One way to address the challenge of data deficiencies is to utilize learned feature embeddings for few-shot transfer learning.
-In the context of machine learning, feature embeddings are vectors obtained from some intermediate layer of a machine learning model~\citep{stowell2022computational}.
+One way to address the challenge of data deficiencies is to utilize learned feature embeddings for \emph{few-shot transfer learning}.
+In the context of machine learning, \emph{feature embeddings} are vectors obtained from some intermediate layer of a trained machine learning model~\citep{stowell2022computational}.
+Since 2014, numerous studies have found that embeddings from pre-trained models can allow more efficient learning of novel tasks~\citep{oquab2014learning, yosinski2014transferable, chollet2017limitations}. \emph{Few-shot learning} refers to a wide array of methods attempting to produce strong models with little training data, inspired by the apparent human ability to learn new classes from a handful of examples~\citep{wang2020generalizing}.
+Feature embeddings often figure prominently in few-shot learning designs, allowing \emph{transfer} of learned features to new tasks and domains.

 High-quality feature embeddings offer several benefits over traditional approaches to species-level classification.
 First, feature embeddings can help to differentiate between classes of acoustic events that are very similar and differ only in subtle details.
 For instance, songbirds can display local variations (also called dialects) in their song patterns, which may lead to slight differences in note sequences~\citep{catchpole2003bird}.
 Feature embeddings can capture these nuances and enable more precise classification.
 Additionally, embeddings facilitate transfer learning between species, enabling researchers to train models on data from more commonly occurring or extensively studied species and then apply that knowledge to a target species, which may have insufficient training data.
 This approach also saves researchers time and effort that would otherwise be needed to train a dedicated classifier from scratch while enhancing the accuracy of classification results.
 Furthermore, cross-taxa classification based on feature embeddings is also possible when such embeddings can generalize across acoustic domains and events.